jan-jaworski/ChatBlazor/README.md

 - User search functionality
 - Responsive design

-## Getting Started

-You can access the live application at [ChatBlazor Production Server](http://chatblazor.azurewebsites.net/).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.